MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-_storage_bus_type.md

 ### -field BusTypeUnknown

-Unknown bus type.
+Indicates an unknown bus type.

 ### -field BusTypeScsi

-SCSI bus.
+Indicates a SCSI bus type.

 ### -field BusTypeAtapi

-ATAPI bus.
+Indicates an ATAPI bus type.

 ### -field BusTypeAta

-ATA bus.
+Indicates an ATA bus type.

 ### -field BusType1394

-IEEE-1394 bus.
+Indicates an IEEE 1394 bus type.

 ### -field BusTypeSsa

-SSA bus.
+Indicates an SSA bus type.

 ### -field BusTypeFibre

-Fibre Channel bus.
+Indicates a fiber channel bus type.

 ### -field BusTypeUsb

-USB bus.
+Indicates a USB bus type.

 ### -field BusTypeRAID

-RAID bus.
+Indicates a RAID bus type.

 ### -field BusTypeiScsi

+Indicates an iSCSI bus type.

+<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.

 ### -field BusTypeSas

-Serial Attached SCSI (SAS) bus.
+Indicates a serial-attached SCSI (SAS) bus type.

-<b>Windows Server 2003:  </b>This is not supported before Windows Server 2003 with SP1.
+<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.

 ### -field BusTypeSata

-SATA bus.
+Indicates a SATA bus type.

-<b>Windows Server 2003:  </b>This is not supported before Windows Server 2003 with SP1.
+<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.

 ### -field BusTypeSd

+Indicates a secure digital (SD) bus type.

+<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.

 ### -field BusTypeMmc

+Indicates a multimedia card (MMC) bus type.

+<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.

 ### -field BusTypeVirtual

+Indicates a virtual bus type.

+<b>Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 7 and Windows Server 2008.

 ### -field BusTypeFileBackedVirtual

+Indicates a file-backed virtual bus type.

+<b>Windows Vista, Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows 7 and Windows Server 2008.

 ### -field BusTypeSpaces